-Our lawyers have been contacted by consumers alleging that the NuVasive Magec System, a radical new treatment for children who were diagnosed with early-onset scoliosis, alleging that the device caused metallosis — condition involving deposition and build-up of metal debris in the soft tissues of the body — and premature implant failure, complications that require the need for extensive additional surgeries to correct the problem.
+Our lawyers have been contacted by consumers alleging that the NuVasive Magec System, a radical new treatment for children who were diagnosed with early-onset scoliosis.
+Our clients have alledged that the device caused metallosis — condition involving deposition and build-up of metal debris in the soft tissues of the body — and premature implant failure, complications that require the need for extensive additional surgeries to correct the problem.

 How Do Magec Rods Work?